Alloy Artifacts |

 Fuller's dual branding may have been offered as an incentive or to gain better pricing.
 Japanese manufacturers were very interested in developing export markets in the 1960s, and selling tools through Fuller would have helped the companies gain brand recognition.

 Another manufacturing partner we've discovered is Nippon Riki (Lobtex) as a supplier of claw hammers.
 The connection was found through a similar dual branding for the Globemaster brand, and then identified through the similarity of the tools.
+In addition, we've found Fuller combination pliers with Nippon Riki's "Lobster" logo forged into the handles.

 We hope to discover other Japanese suppliers to Fuller, with the expectation that makers for Fuller are likely to have been makers for Sears "BF" tools as well.